 In January 2005, Chile completed a two-year non-permanent position on the UN Security Council.

-Chile hosted the Community of Democracies ministerial in April 2005.
+In April 2005, Chile hosted the Community of Democracies ministerial.

 In May 2005, Jose Miguel Insulza, a Chilean national, was elected Secretary General of the Organization of American States.

-In June 2005, Chile completed a nationwide overhaul of its criminal justice system.
-The reform has replaced inquisitorial proceedings with an adversarial system.
+In June 2005, Chile completed a nationwide overhaul of its criminal justice system, replacing inquisitorial proceedings with an adversarial system.

-In September 2005, President Ricardo Lagos signed into law several constitutional amendments passed by Congress.
-These include eliminating the positions of appointed senators and senators for life, granting the President authority to remove the commanders-in-chief of the armed forces, and reducing the presidential term from six to four years.
+In September 2005, President Ricardo Lagos signed into law several constitutional amendments passed by Congress, including eliminating appointed senators and reducing the presidential term.

-In November 2005, the Chilean government launched a campaign under the brand "Chile: All Ways Surprising" intended to promote the country internationally for both business and tourism.
+In November 2005, the Chilean government launched a campaign under the brand "Chile: All Ways Surprising" to promote the country internationally for business and tourism.

-In 2005, Humberstone and Santa Laura Saltpeter Works became a World Heritage Site.
+In 2005, Humberstone and Santa Laura Saltpeter Works were declared a World Heritage Site by UNESCO.

-In 2005, Pope Benedict XVI canonized Alberto Hurtado, who became the country's second native Roman Catholic saint after Teresa de los Andes.
+In 2005, Pope Benedict XVI canonized Alberto Hurtado, making him the country's second native Roman Catholic saint after Teresa de los Andes.

-In 2005, tourism in Chile grew by 13.6%, generating more than 4.5 billion dollars of which 1.5 billion was attributed to foreign tourists.
+In 2005, tourism in Chile grew by 13.6%, generating more than 4.5 billion dollars, with 1.5 billion attributed to foreign tourists.

 In January 2006, Chileans elected their first female president, Michelle Bachelet Jeria, of the Socialist Party.